 However, the Goddess “Kaumari” should not be confused with Goddess Kumari, who represents the Goddess Taleju Bhawani.
-Meanwhile, we could not ignore the fact that most of the pith lies on the outskirts of the city.
+Meanwhile, we cannot ignore the fact that most of the pith lies on the outskirts of the city.

-However, establishing Tripurasundari in the middle of the town make them nine in numbers and hence started to be called Nava Durga.
+However, establishing Tripurasundari in the middle of the town made them nine in number and hence started to be called Nava Durga.
 Although there is no mention of worshipping them during Dashain, yet they have been worshipping since ancient times.
-During Dashain, all these temples saturate with devotees.
+During Dashain, all these temples are saturated with devotees.

 The details and the locations of the temples are as follows.

 - Bramahayeni temple

 The location of this pith is beautiful and there is a gate leading in.
 On this slightly elevated spot, you could often encounter farmers at work and a ghat too.
 On the very first day as well as on the last day of Dashain (Dashami), a mela occurs over here, adjoining the Khame jatra.